stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 SPUD must provide integrity protection of SPUD-encapsulated packets, though the details of this integrity protection are still open; see {{tradeoffs-in-integrity-protection}}.
 At the very least, endpoints should be able to:

+1. detect simple transmission errors over at least whatever headers SPUD uses its own signaling.

-1. detect packet modifications by non-SPUD-aware middleboxes along the path
+2. detect packet modifications by non-SPUD-aware middleboxes along the path

-2. detect the injection of packets into a SPUD flow (defined by 5-tuple) or tube by nodes other than the remote endpoint.
+3. detect the injection of packets into a SPUD flow (defined by 5-tuple) or tube by nodes other than the remote endpoint.

-SPUD must provide integrity to detect modifications of information that are not supposed to be changed deliberately or non-deliberately by (SPUD-aware or not-SPUD-aware) middleboxes.
+The decision of how to handle integrity check failures other than case (1) may be left up to the overlying transport.

 ## Privacy

 SPUD must allow endpoints to control the amount of information exposed to middleboxes, with the default being the minimum necessary for correct functioning.
-[QUESTION: can/should endpoints be allowed to make different choices?
-Minimal amount always trumps?
-Need to be careful here about embedding policy in mechanism...]

 # Non-Functional Requirements